Nils-TUD/Escape/README.md

 ======

 Escape is a UNIX-like microkernel operating system on which I'm working since october 2008.
-It's implemented in ANSI C, C++ and a bit assembler.
+It's implemented in C, C++ and a bit assembler.
 Except that I'm using the bootloader GRUB and the libraries that GCC provides (libgcc, libsupc++), I've developed the whole OS by myself.
 Escape runs on x86, ECO32 and MMIX.